MateoCuevitas/FileSpelunk1.0/README.md

 # FileSpelunk1.0

 **FileSpelunk1.0** is a Linux-native forensic string-search tool designed to recursively scan directories for files that contain **multiple specific text strings** — even if they are scattered throughout the file.
 It mimics a complex Windows `.bat` file using Bash + `strings` + `grep`.
 The windows version is included in the repo.
 Check the "windows" directory for usage.
 Thanks!
+If you haven't recovered your files yet, then go to https://www.cgsecurity.org/wiki/TestDisk_Download and get the most recent version of PhotoREC so you can recover your files that have been deleted.
+Follow all directions provided in the documentation.

 ## 🔍 Features